 - Security Capabilities Hosting Infrastructure: The TAR interacts with the SCHI's devices mostly to run the remote attestation protocols, which retrieve the attestation proof from the RoT.
 Therefore, the TAR requires a communication channel with each individual attester (the platform being attested), more precisely with the RoT of the attester.
 From an architecture standpoint, there is no constraint outside of having a communication channel as it can be secured end-to-end between the RoT, which holds a private key and associated certificate, and the TAR.
-Moreover, the communication can be either a push from the attester to TAR, or pull from the TAR out of the attester model; this is depending on the protocol implementation. - Security Capabilities Orchestration: As the SCO is responsible for managing and deploying Security Capabilities over the SCHI, it is a critical partner component of TAR: the orchestration information is used by TAR to understand the infrastructure topology and how the Security Capabilities are deployed.
-The interface between the two components is also used by TAR to notify SCO about the recovery actions that need to be put in place.
-Within SCO, the Security Capability Catalogue is leveraged by TAR to retrieve the expected measurement used to attest the deployed services. - Threat Intelligence: TAR outputs metadata into the TI component, to be consumed there by the different analytic algorithms being used.
+The SCHI hosts an Attestation Agent that is responsible for forwarding signed attestation proofs through REST API to Attestation Engine with TAR to perform attestation procedures.
+The aim of using REST API here is to make the Attestation Agent compatible with existing or new open-source technologies. - Security Capabilities Orchestration: As the SCO is responsible for managing and deploying Security Capabilities over the SCHI, it is a critical partner component of TAR: the orchestration information is used by TAR to understand the infrastructure topology and how the Security Capabilities are deployed.
+The infrastructure topology and new node deployment notification is used by AE for verification and the failed verification is forwarded to Recovery Service component within the TAR to notify SCO about the recovery actions that need to be put in place.
+Within SCO, the Security Orchestrator hosts a Reference Measurement plugin for AE to retrieve the expected measurement used to attest the deployed services. - Threat Intelligence: TAR outputs metadata into the TI component, to be consumed by the different analytic algorithms being used.
 Examples of metadata are the attestation results for the platform of SCHI, the attestation results for the Security Capabilities, the Fault or Breach detected, the Recovery actions.
-The TI could use the attestation results with other evidences to detect attacks such as Advanced Persistent Threat. - PALANTIR Portal: TAR uses the Portal to present the security alerts and notifications related to the attestation or fault and breach management capabilities of the TAR.
+The TI could use the attestation results with other evidence to detect attacks such as Advanced Persistent Threat. - PALANTIR Portal: TAR uses the Portal to present the security alerts and notifications related to the attestation or fault and breach management capabilities of the TAR.
 The Portal is also used to present the recovery actions either recommended or applied to the PALANTIR administrator.
-Access to the audit trails of TAR is one of the features that are exposed to the operators through the Portal.
+Access to the audit trails of TAR is one of the features that are exposed to the operators through the Portal. - Service Matching: The TAR contacts the Service Matching when the remediation procedure requires the enactment of additional security features.
+The Service Matching intervenes to propose a set of security capabilities fulfilling the needed feature and a quote for its subscription and deployment.

-2.2.6.
+3.2.6.
 Risk Analysis Framework